Church attendance: Demographics

 A 2018 sociological survey found that in the United States, "Donald Trump voters who attend church regularly are more likely than nonreligious Trump voters to have warmer feelings toward racial and religious minorities, to be more supportive of immigration and trade, and to be more concerned about poverty."
 A 2005 European Union survey found that religious belief increased with age and was higher among women, those who were leaning towards right-wing politics, and those reflecting more upon philosophical and ethical issues.
-In particular, the Iona Institute documented increasing church attendance in Ireland, despite sex-abuse scandals that plagued the Catholic Church.
-Some suggest the rise is due to the effects of the economic recession.
+In particular, the Iona Institute, a socially conservative Christian advocacy group, stated that there was increasing church attendance there, despite sex-abuse scandals that plagued the Catholic Church.

 Research shows that there is a correlation between church attendance and the level of education.
 For instance, in a Pew Research study from 1996, approximately 34% of high school dropouts went to church on a typical Sunday, while 44% of those with a college degree or higher did.
 48% of married individuals attended church on a typical Sunday, compared with 29% of divorced and 31% of never-married individuals.
 While it is likely that the well-educated and married might over-report their church attendance more often, these findings nevertheless demonstrate that they have maintained a stronger church-going identity than other Americans.
 In the United Kingdom, research in 2018 demonstrated that "Students at Oxford, Cambridge and Durham are twice as likely to worship on a Sunday as the general population"—colleges at these universities maintain approximately fifty-six chapels for worship.

 According to a 2017 study by the Pew Research Center, overall, American Christians are more likely to have college degrees than the general population.
 The study found that highly educated Christians in the United States are more likely to attend church than those with lower education levels.
 On a scale measuring levels of religious commitment, over 70% of Christians in the United States who are educated demonstrate high levels of religiosity.